Unavoidable patterns and plane paths in dense topological graphs: Local thrackles

 We draw the edges in the vicinity of $v_1$ such that they intersect pairwise at most once and two edges with a common endpoint $v_i$ do not cross.
 See Figure \ref{fig:k33subdiv}, the dashed rectangle is the vicinity of $v_1$ where such crossings happen.

 Finally, we are left to prove that this is a local thrackle.
-It is easy to check we a have simple drawing.
+It is easy to check we have a simple drawing.
 It remains to check that no 3-edge path is planar.
-For this, notice that any $3$-path contains exactly one vertex from $V\cup W$.
-This implies that the $3$ edges of any $3$-path belong to a star that was drawn as a local thrackle.
+For this, notice that any $3$-path contains exactly one vertex from $V$ and $W$ respectively.
+This implies that the $3$ edges of any $3$-path belong to a 1-subdivision of a star that was drawn as a local thrackle.
 For $v_1$ this follows from our drawing of $S_n$, for other $v_i$ it follows from the fact that these edges go close to the respective edge from $v_1$, and for $w_i$ it again follows from the fact that at $w_i$ we drew the edges in distance two as a local thrackle. \end{proof}

 \begin{proof}[Proof of Proposition~\ref{lt:general}] The upper bound directly follows from Theorem \ref{thm:notheta3comb} and Claim \ref{claim:notheta3local}.
 The lower bound follows from Claim \ref{claim:knnlocal} by observing that in a $1$-subdivision of $K_{n,n}$ we have $n^2+2n$ vertices and $2n^2$ edges. \end{proof}